Quantum hydrodynamics of a polariton fluid: pure energy relaxation terms

 The physics of quantum fluids represents a major part of modern condensed matter and atomic physics.
 In the low-temperature limit the ensembles of identical quantum particles can form macroscopically coherent states corresponding to Bose-Einstein condensates (BECs) and demonstrate the remarkable property of superfluidity.
 This phenomenon is well studied in the domain of cold atomic gases, where the dynamics of condensate droplets can be modeled by the Gross-Pitaevskii equation for the macroscopic wavefunction (order parameter) of the condensate \cite{PitaevskiiBook}:

+Here, \(\psi(\mathbf{r}, t)\) is the macroscopic wavefunction of the condensate, \(\hbar\) is the reduced Planck constant, \(m\) is the mass of the particles, \(U(\mathbf{r})\) is the external trapping potential, and \(g\) is the interaction coefficient proportional to the \(s\)-wave scattering length.
 The first term on the right-hand side corresponds to a kinetic energy of the condensed particles, the second term describes an interaction with an external potential corresponding to an optical or magnetic trap, and the last non-linear term corresponds to interatomic interactions treated within the framework of the mean-field and s-wave scattering approximations.
 Gross-Pitaevskii equation gives a perfect description of the evolution of a conservative system with both the number of particles $N=\int |\psi(\mathbf{r},t)|^2d^2\mathbf{r}$ and the total energy:

-The characteristic temperatures of the BEC phase transition for cold atomic gases lie in the nanokelvin diapason, which is related to the large mass of condensing atoms, such as isotopes of sodium and rubidium.
+The characteristic temperatures of the BEC phase transition for cold atomic gases lie in the nanokelvin temperature range, which is related to the large mass of condensing atoms, such as isotopes of sodium and rubidium.
 This motivated the search of analogues of BECs in condensed matter systems, where effective masses of various bosonic quasiparticles are several orders of magnitude smaller, and one can expect formation of quantum collective states at much higher temperatures.

 One of the attractive possibilities is the use of ensembles of exciton polaritons (also known as cavity polaritons), which appear when a strong coupling regime between excitonic and photonic modes is realized in an optical microresonator \cite{Kavokin2017_OxfPr,Carusotto2013}.
-Being composite half-light-half-matter particles, polaritons inherit an extremely small effective mass (about $10^{-5}$ of the mass of free electrons) and large coherence length (in the mm scale) \cite{Ballarini2017} from their photonic component.
-However, the presence of an excitonic component results in efficient polariton-polariton interactions, which lead to an extremely strong nonlinear optical response.
-The polariton BEC and superfluidity were experimentally observed at surprisingly high temperatures under both optical \cite{Kasprzak2006,Balili2007,Amo2009,Lerario2017} and electrical \cite{Schneider2013} excitation.
+Being composite half-light half-matter particles, polaritons inherit an extremely small effective mass (about $10^{-5}$ of the mass of free electrons) and large coherence length (in the mm scale) \cite{Ballarini2017} from their photonic component.
+However, the presence of an excitonic component results in efficient polariton-polariton interactions, which lead to a strong nonlinear optical response.
+The polariton Bose-Einstein condensate and superfluidity have been experimentally observed at remarkably high temperatures under optical excitation \cite{Kasprzak2006,Balili2007,Amo2009,Lerario2017}.
+Polariton lasing, i.e., the generation of coherent polaritons in semiconductor cavities excited by electric current, has also been reported \cite{Schneider2013}.

 In addition to the difference in effective masses, there are several important distinctions between polaritonic and atomic systems.

 First, polaritons can be directly created optically and have finite lifetimes because of the possibility for the photons to leave the system through the partially transparent Bragg mirrors.